Are you interested in:

 Hours Required for Bird Hunting: 8 hours (to apply for one half-day hunt), 16 hours (to apply for two half-day hunts)

-Hours Required for Deer Hunting or Fishing: 24 hours
+Hours Required for Archery Deer Hunting or Fly Fishing: 24 hours

-A set calendar of volunteer projects usually begins in April.
+A set calendar of volunteer projects usually begins in April each year.
 Other year-long projects are available.
-On a case-by-case basis, limited archery deer hunting blocks and fishing opportunities will be available for volunteers who engage in specific Teller projects utilizing personal skills and equipment, or who exceed 24 hours of volunteer service.
+On a case-by-case basis, limited archery deer hunting blocks and fly fishing opportunities will be available for volunteers who engage in specific Teller projects utilizing personal skills and equipment, or who exceed 24 hours of volunteer service.